SAP-samples/abap-platform-rap640/exercises/ex5/README.md

 Save it and select a suitable transport request (or create a new one if needed).

-### Check authorization use case - add authorization default variant to the role
+# Step 5: Check authorization use case - add authorization default variant to the role

 In the previous steps you found out the needed authorization objects to create a purchase requisition via the `BAPI_PR_CREATE` wrapper, and you created a default variant for the service binding granting such authorizations.
 The last step is to add this default variant to the `ZR_SHOPCART_###` role.
 Any user with this role will then be able to create a purchase requisition.